wasp-lang/wasp/web/docs/data-model/operations/actions.md

 - `actionFn` <Required />

-  The Wasp Action (i.e., the client-side Action function generated by Wasp based on a Action declaration) you wish to enhance.
+  The Wasp Action (the client-side Action function generated by Wasp based on a Action declaration) you wish to enhance.

 - `actionOptions`